European spruce bark beetle: Detection

 Spruce beetles usually infest the lower and middle parts of trunks.
-Trees that have been attacked are easy to recognize by concentrations of brown dust from bark at the basal areas of stems and trunks.
+Trees that have been attacked are easy to recognise by concentrations of brown dust from bark at the basal areas of stems and trunks.
 However, sometimes apparently infected trees with green crowns can be without bark because of larval and woodpecker activity.
 Other common ways that infection can be detected is the presence of red-brown dust (frass) in bark crevices, many round exit holes, or small pitch tubes extruding from the bark.
 Large populations can be detected from a distance by patches of red foliage.

 Prevention and control methods

 Several methods have been proposed to prevent the start of beetle outbreaks.
 Some suggest using "trap trees" at the beginning of each reproductive cycle.
 This should be done in March, May, and again in late June or early July.
 The trap trees should be debarked when distinct larval galleries with small larvae are found.
 Another method is clearcutting, removing sections of trees at the first signs of infestation.
 Pheromone traps can capture thousands of bark beetles, but while some studies found a strong reduction of damage in locations with pheromone traps, others found no effect or a slight increase in the risk of new attacks when pheromone traps were used.

 In Britain, the main source of infestation has been insects carried by winds across the English Channel from continental Europe.
 In 2025 it was claimed that the beetle had been eradicated from risk areas in the east and south east by the combined use of monitoring using drones, inspection on the ground and sniffer dogs, along with the use of pheromone traps to detect and suppress beetle infestations.
 Climate change may increase the risk in the future.